-AS: I strongly believe that education and job creation play the critical role to provide economic opportunities in any emerging economies.
+I strongly believe that education and job creation play a critical role to provide economic opportunities in any emerging economy.

-So at ZAAF, we support educational programs by inviting students to our workshop, inspiring them with our work, or sponsoring programs that support out vision in these issues.
+So at ZAAF, we support educational programs by inviting students to our workshop, inspiring them with our work, or sponsoring programs that support our vision in these issues.

 We believe that financial success and mission impact go hand in hand.
 We must succeed as a business and achieve financial success in order to create a deeper development impact, build local capacity, and generate sustainable markets.

-SB: Where you see yourself and your business in 5 years?
+Where do you see yourself and your business in 5 years?

 We will be a globally recognized high-end brand that gives discerning consumers new and exciting choices, and in many cases a whole new perception of Ethiopia and the African continent.